 Ms Buchan also revealed to the news provider that most teens with anorexia or bulimia have often learnt that behaviour from someone else - usually a school friend suffering from an eating disorder themselves.

 Another way in which teens find out information about how to starve themselves or eating disorders is the internet, she added.

 Peer pressure can also lead to low self-esteem and a lack of confidence.
 This can contribute to eating disorders, loss of personal interests, shying away from peers, feeling isolated from other people and poor academic performance.

 While parents can't directly protect their teenagers from peer pressure, they can give them some tips about how to combat it and stick to their healthy eating.

 Dealing with peer pressure can be tough but it can be done.
 You can advise your teen to prepare a mental script of how they would like to deal with uncomfortable situations.

-It is also important that your teen has a firm moral stance when it comes to drugs and alcohol so that they cannot be influenced by others to deviate from their viewpoint.
+It's also important that your teen has a firm moral stance when it comes to drugs and alcohol, so they can't be influenced by others to deviate from their viewpoint.

-By following these tips, your teen may be able to avoid caving into peer pressure and from developing unhealthy eating habits.
+By following these tips, your teen may be able to avoid caving in to peer pressure and developing unhealthy eating habits.